 Illegal Image Use Consequences

-Analyzing PicScout’s data gathered from crawling the most (technologically) advanced territories such as the US, UK and other EU countries, reveals a gloomy reality as far as unauthorized use is concerned:
+Analyzing PicScout’s data gathered from crawling through US, UK and other EU countries, reveals a gloomy reality as far as unauthorized use is concerned:

 - There are around 150 million commercial sites